Meteorological history of Hurricane Katrina

-Hurricane Katrina was a devastating tropical cyclone that had a long and complex meteorological history, spanning a month from August 8 to September 7, 2005.
+Hurricane Katrina was a catastrophic tropical cyclone that had a long and complex meteorological history, spanning a month from August 8, 2005 to September 7, 2005.
 Katrina's origins can be traced to the mid-level remnants of Tropical Depression Ten, a tropical wave, and an upper tropospheric trough.
-The former system emerged as a wave off West Africa on August 8, the second on August 11, while the third came into play between August 17 and 23.
-The mid-level remnants of Ten merged with the second tropical wave on August 19 while located north of Hispaniola.
-Subsequent interaction with the trough spurred convective development and a new tropical depression formed over the Bahamas on August 23.
-Deep convection soon blossomed and following the development of banding features, the system intensified into a tropical storm.
-Shifting steering currents the following day caused the intensifying system to turn west toward South Florida.
-After intensifying into a hurricane, Katrina made its first landfall in the Miami Metropolitan Area on August 25.
+The tropical depression emerged as a wave off West Africa on August 8, the second wave followed on August 11, while the trough factored into tropical cyclogenesis between August 17 and 23.
+The mid-level remnants of Tropical Depression Ten merged with the second tropical wave on August 19 while located north of Hispaniola.
+Subsequent interaction with the trough spurred convective development, resulting in the formation of Tropical Depression Twelve over the Bahamas on August 23.
+Deep convection soon blossomed and following the development of rainbands the system intensified into a tropical storm.
+As it strengthened into a hurricane, Katrina made its first landfall in the Miami metropolitan area on August 25.

-The flat terrain of The Everglades did little to disrupt the core of Katrina, only leading to slight weakening before the cyclone emerged over the Gulf of Mexico.
-There, exceptionally favorable environmental conditions consisting of high sea surface temperatures, low wind shear, expansive outflow, and high ocean heat content fueled two periods of rapid intensification.
-Punctuated by an eyewall replacement cycle on August 27 that dramatically expanded the hurricane's size, Katrina ultimately reached its peak strength as a Category 5 hurricane on the Saffir-Simpson Scale on August 28.
+The flat terrain of the Everglades did little to disrupt the core of Katrina, only leading to slight weakening before the cyclone emerged over the Gulf of Mexico.
+There, exceptionally favorable environmental conditions consisting of high sea surface temperatures, low wind shear, an upper-level anticyclone, and high ocean heat content fueled two periods of rapid intensification.
+Punctuated by an eyewall replacement cycle on August 27 that dramatically expanded the hurricane's size, Katrina ultimately reached its peak strength as a Category 5 hurricane on the Saffir–Simpson scale on August 28.
 Its maximum sustained winds reached 175 mph (280 km/h) and its pressure fell to 902 mbar (hPa; 26.63 inHg), ranking it among the strongest ever recorded in the Gulf of Mexico.
 As the hurricane turned north toward Louisiana, it steadily weakened but continued to expand in size.

-Katrina made two landfalls in southeastern Louisiana on August 29 as a Category 3 hurricane, resulting in one of the greatest catastrophes in modern times in the United States.
-A record-breaking storm surge and destructive winds decimated coastal communities of Louisiana and Mississippi while the collapse of levees in New Orleans led to a prolonged humanitarian crisis.
+Katrina struck southeastern Louisiana on August 29 as a Category 3 hurricane, resulting in one of the greatest catastrophes in modern times in the United States.
+A record-breaking storm surge and destructive winds decimated coastal communities of Louisiana and Mississippi.
+The subsequent collapse of levees in New Orleans led to a prolonged humanitarian crisis with floodwaters persisting for nearly two months.
 Nearly 1,400 people died directly or indirectly from the hurricane and damage totaled $125 billion.
 As the hurricane moved inland it quickly weakened, degrading below tropical storm strength over the Ohio River Valley on August 30.
-It was soon absorbed by or merged with a cold front in the region the next day.
-Thereafter the remnants progressed northeast as an extratropical cyclone.
-It briefly deepened and stalled over Quebec, Canada, in early September before resuming its forward motion.
+It was soon absorbed by a cold front in the region the next day.
+Thereafter, the remnants progressed northeast as an extratropical cyclone.
+It briefly deepened and stalled over Quebec, Canada, in early September before resuming its journey northeast.
 The cyclone ultimately dissipated in its entirety on September 7 near Greenland.